The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Method and implementation

 \subsection{Self-energy calculations combined with DFT}

-Having derived the self-energy, we now discuss how this is combined with DFT, how the first and second order contributions can be taken into account and how they are calculated in our implementation.
+We now discuss how self-energy calculations are combined with DFT, and how the first and second order contributions are taken into account in our numerical implementation.
+Different scheme are proposed to carry out calculations.